What You Need to Know About Weight Cutting in Muay Thai

 5. ONE will conduct random weight checks on athletes at our discretion.

 6. Athletes may petition to change weight classes outside of the 8-week competition zone and must be within their new desired weight at that time.
 In addition, athletes must pass a specific gravity urine test when their weight is within the limits of the newly petitioned weight class.
-ONE doctors can request additional testing to determine the amount of weight drop allowed over a specific time.
+ONE doctor can request additional testing to determine the amount of weight drop allowed over a specific time.

 7. The usage of IVs for the purpose of rehydration will not be allowed.